felfelyuen/tp/docs/DeveloperGuide.md

 ---

 ## 3. Implementation
-This section describes some noteworthy details on how certain features are implemented.
+This section describes some noteworthy details on how the features are implemented.

 ### 3.1.
 Flashcard features
 ### 3.1.1.
 Create a flashcard